navnejha/Cypress_Automation_Framework/README.md

 It is used to store images of specific test(s).

 ## support
+  ,
 i) index.js
-This index.js file is run before every single spec file.Use this file to add additional imports, additional libraries, event listeners, ability ti add hooks etc. ii) command.js
+This index.js file is run before every single spec file.Use this file to add additional imports, additional libraries, event listeners, ability tox add hooks etc. ii) command.js
 Use this file to create custom commands and overwrite existing commands.